DIPlib/diplib/doc/src/features.md

 \section size_features Size features

 \subsection size_features_Size Size
-Computes the number of object pixels.
-If the image has a known pixel size, the number of pixels is multiplied by the area of each pixel to give an unbiased estimate of the object's area (2D), volume (3D), or hyper-volume (nD).
+Counts the number of object pixels to give an unbiased estimate of the object's area (2D), volume (3D), or hyper-volume (nD).
+If the image has a known pixel size, the number of pixels is multiplied by the size of each pixel to convert the estimate into physical units.

-This value is reported in physical units, anisotropic pixels are taken into account.
+This works correctly for anisotropic pixels.

 \subsection size_features_SolidArea SolidArea
 Computes the area of the object ignoring any holes.
 It uses the object's chain code